reiver/article-20250316/README.md

 ## Bigger Picture

 What is in it for Coinbase‽
-After all, [Coinbase](https://www.coinbase.com/) is a popular cryptocurrency exchange platform that allows users to buy, sell, store, and trade various cryptocurrencies, such as Arbitrum, Avalanche, Base, Bitcoin, Ethereum, Optimism, Polygon, Solana, and many others.
 Why should they care about the Farcaster social-feed or mini-apps‽ It seems clear why Farcaster might desire this parntership —